13 Easy French Idiomatic Expressions You’ll Never Forget

-One way to start doing this is through idiomatic expressions.
+One way to start doing this is through idiomatic expressions, which go a long way in defining your characteristics and how you present yourself.

 When all else fails and there are no words to describe a feeling, leave it to idioms to do the job!